 Certain of our and our licensors' research have been or are being funded in part by government grants.
-As a result of such funding, the U.S. Government has established guidelines and have certain rights in the technology developed with the grant.
-If we fail to meet these guidelines, we would lose our exclusive rights to these products, and we would lose potential revenue derived from the sale of these products.
+As a result of such funding, the U.S. Government has established guidelines and has certain rights in the technology developed with the grant.
+These rights include a non-exclusive, fully paid-up, worldwide license under such inventions for any governmental purpose.